-Blue Kite Press is a studio in Boston that designs illustrated housewares, stationery, and gifts featuring bright colors and a hint of nostalgia.
+Blue Kite Press is a studio in Boston that makes illustrated housewares, stationery, and gifts featuring bright colors and a hint of nostalgia.

 Blue Kite Press offers a complete line of functional and sustainable housewares, including Birch TraysTervis TumblersFlour Sack Tea TowelsMugs, and Swedish Dishcloths; stationery, including Enamel KeychainsNote CardsNotebooksNotepads, and Stickers; and Gift Wrap.